arbiben/plt/README.md

 	- Not have required ordering to variables- functions - structs
 	- Using structs as types: for example "bigint i?"
 	- Declaraing and initializing variables outside of functions
-	- Declaring and initializing variables as a one liner including an operation (i.e. int x = new_arr[0]
 	- Including the empty character